cyrilghali/zet/20221111002855/README.md

 # The Three Jobs inside Product Management - Daniele Beccari

 * Building the product.
-Features,user stories,designs...
+Features, user stories, designs...
 80% of PM can do it.
 * Decide what to build next.
 20% of PM can do it.
 * Aligning interests between stakeholders.
 10% of PM can do it